KR1470R/apache-server-maker-for-linux/README.md

 1.Run setup file.\
 2.Enter Name for your site.\
 3.Enter URL for site.
 For example www.example.com. \
-4.Enjoy(for edit/change template -go to this path " var/www/NameYourSite "). \
+4.Enjoy(for edit/change template - go to this path " var/www/NameYourSite ").